(Nitrokey Pro 2 - Linux)

-This guide describes how to update the firmware on the Nitrokey 3.
+This guide describes how to update the firmware on the Nitrokey Pro.

-For firmware v.1.0.0 and below the update will delete all user data!
-Make sure you have proper backup login methods enabled and/or ensure that the Nitrokey 3 is not the only way to authenticate/2FA for your applications/services.
+Updating could lead to data loss, so make sure you have proper backup login methods enabled and/or ensure that the Nitrokey Pro is not the only way to authenticate/2FA for your applications/services.

 How to Update#

-Never disconnect the Nitrokey 3 or abort the process while updating, this will likely render your device useless!
+Never disconnect the Nitrokey Pro or abort the process while updating, this will likely render your device useless!